woman in a field

 You may experience worry, stress, and anxiety well after an initial trigger.

 So, it’s possible to get stuck in the sympathetic state.
-And this isn’t where you want to spend the majority of your time.
+And this is not where you want to spend the majority of your time.

 Did you know that this fight or flight state places big demands on your body?